Employment

 APPLICATION AND POSITION INFORMATION

-All interested candidates should submit the following materials by email with attachments to Associate Head of School for Academic Affairs Susanna Waters at swaters@brooksschool.org:
+All interested candidates should submit the following materials by email with attachments to Assistant Head of School Nina Hanlon at nhanlon@brooksschool.org by April 17, 2023:

 The school will make any offer of employment contingent upon a candidate being authorized to work in the United States, and successfully completing criminal offender record (CORI) and sexual offender record (SORI) background checks.